Tensions put Thailand on sidelines of ASEAN investment plans

-BANGKOK Continuing political uncertainty, derailed infrastructure plans and sliding domestic demand are making big Thai companies look more keenly at investing elsewhere in the neighborhood rather than in Southeast Asia's second-largest economy.
+BANGKOK Continuing political uncertainty, derailed infrastructure plans and sliding domestic demand are making big Thai companies look more keenly at investing elsewhere in the neighbourhood rather than in Southeast Asia's second-largest economy.

 At the Reuters ASEAN Summit, two of the country's largest companies, Siam Cement PCL (SCC.BK) and Charoen Pokphand (CP) Foods PCL (CPF.BK), outlined growth strategies that are now firmly focused outside their home country.